suquamish/Tech-Challenge/README.md

    6 actionable tasks: 6 executed
 ```

 The better fix I've done in the past is to manually start up the server in the `specSetup()` which allows Spring to fully start before the tests to start.
-In the interest of time, I decided to no re-discover that trick, and just make the note here.
+In the interest of time, I decided to not re-discover that trick, and just make the note here.